h1376h/MLCourse/ML_Obsidian_Vault/Lectures/4/Quiz/L4_4_18_explanation.md

 The distance from the threshold is $|7.62 - 8.12| = 0.50$, which suggests that the prediction is somewhat close to the boundary.
 Using scikit-learn's implementation, which provides probability estimates, we get a 62.2% probability of being benign.

+### Step 6: Classify another patient
+Let's classify another patient with age 60 years and tumor size 30mm.
+We project this data point onto our LDA direction:

+$$\text{projection} = [60, 30] \cdot [0.0653, 0.1452] = 60 \times 0.0653 + 30 \times 0.1452 = 3.92 + 4.36 = 8.27$$

+Since $8.27 > 8.12$ (our threshold), we classify this patient's tumor as malignant ($y=1$).

+The distance from the threshold is $|8.27 - 8.12| = 0.15$, which suggests that the prediction is very close to the boundary.
+Using scikit-learn's implementation, we get a 53.8% probability of being malignant.

+This example illustrates how a small difference in patient characteristics (in this case, age 50 vs. age 60) can change the classification result when the data point is near the decision boundary.

 ![LDA Decision Boundary for Tumor Classification](../Images/L4_4_Quiz_18/lda_decision_boundary.png)

 The enhanced decision boundary visualization shows how LDA divides the feature space into two distinct regions (blue for benign and red for malignant).
 The boundary line (black dashed line) is perpendicular to the LDA direction vector and passes through the midpoint between the class means.
 The decision boundary equation is displayed in the top-left corner, providing a clear mathematical representation of the classification rule.